Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 For the treatment of advanced idiopathic ParkinsonÆs disease with severe motor fluctuations despite optimised alternative pharmacological treatment.

 How to take it

-- The way to take this medicine: Oral Application
+The way to take this medicine is: Oral Application.

 - Store below minus 18 degrees Celsius (deep freeze)